HalimaLadan/Business-Analysis-On-Movie-Production/README.md

 # Business Analysis on Movie Production
 ![movie theatre banner](https://user-images.githubusercontent.com/95732821/175164895-ef198e07-a34c-4f8f-808a-ad6f72bb4e1a.png)

-"C:\Users\heill\Downloads\movie theatre banner.png"
+#### OVERVIEW
 A client has requested the production of a MySQL database on movies.
 A hypothesis testing is to be performed on the Movies Database to give mathematically-supported answers to questions about what makes a successful movie.
-Then finally and a Linear regression model that can predict the success of movies based on relevant features is to be built.
+Then finally, the success of these movies, based on relevant features, is to be predicted using a Linear regression model.
 The data for this project, is to be extracted from IMDB and TMDB open source website.

 >- ## Phase One: IMDB Files ETL (Extract, Transform and Load)
+>
 #### OBJECTIVES:

-A client has requested the production of a MySQL database on movies.
-The dataset is to be extracted from a subset of IMDB's publicly available dataset.
+The first set of files for the movies database is to be extracted from a subset of IMDB's publicly available dataset.
 The client specified the folllowing files for the database production:

 title.basics.tsv.gz
 title.ratings.tsv.gz
 title.akas.tsv.gz
-An indepth analysis is to be performed on the dataset and the factors that makes a movie successfull is to be recommended.

 Data Source
 The dataset were obtained from the IMDB website.